Skip to content

-Three years after the ladder incident, Bram was keynoting a trades conference: "Sustainable Bodies in Physical Careers."
+Three years after his knee buckled on that first ladder — the crown molding job, the day everything changed — Bram was keynoting a trades conference: "Sustainable Bodies in Physical Careers."

 The ballroom held 500 people—electricians, plumbers, carpenters, HVAC technicians, contractors.
 All ages, all at different points in their careers.